dandavies23/smoothie-moves/README.md

 ### User Stories

-*As a user*
+*As a game player*

-1. Firstly, I want to understand what Smoothie Moves is.
+1. I want to understand what Smoothie Moves is.

 2. I want to easily orientate myself and get into the gameplay quickly.

 3. I want to get more information about the game but also feel I don’t have to read them to be able to play.

-4. I want the game to be bug free, fast and exciting.
+4. I want the game to be fast and compelling.

 5. I want a read out of my progress whilst I’m playing.